 - auto: Fetch lyrics automatically during import.
-Default: yes. - bing_client_secret: Your Bing Translation application password (to Activate On-the-Fly Translation) - bing_lang_from: By default all lyrics with a language other than bing_lang_to are translated.
+Default: yes. - bing\client\secret: Your Bing Translation application password (to Activate On-the-Fly Translation) - bing\lang\from: By default all lyrics with a language other than bing\lang\to are translated.
 Use a list of lang codes to restrict the set of source languages to translate.
-Default: [] - bing_lang_to: Language to translate lyrics into.
+Default: [] - bing\lang\to: Language to translate lyrics into.
 Default: None. - fallback: By default, the file will be left unchanged when no lyrics are found.
 Use the empty string ' ' to reset the lyrics in such a case.
 Default: None. - force: By default, beets won't fetch lyrics if the files already have ones.
 To instead always fetch lyrics, set the force option to yes.
-Default: no. - google_API_key: Your Google API key (to enable the Google Custom Search backend).
-Default: None. - google_engine_ID: The custom search engine to use.
+Default: no. - google\API\key: Your Google API key (to enable the Google Custom Search backend).
+Default: None. - google\engine\ID: The custom search engine to use.
 Default: The beets custom search engine, which gathers an updated list of sources known to be scrapeable. - sources: List of sources to search for lyrics.
-An asterisk expands to all available sources.
-Default: google lyricwiki musixmatch genius, i.e., all the available sources.
-The google source will be automatically deactivated if no google_API_key is setup.
-Both it and the genius source will only be enabled if BeautifulSoup is installed.
+An asterisk \ expands to all available sources.
+Default: google musixmatch genius tekstowo, i.e., all the available sources.
+The google source will be automatically deactivated if no google\API\key is setup.
+The google, genius, and tekstowo sources will only be enabled if BeautifulSoup is installed.